-Mealworms are spectacular and exotic sources of proteins for several pets, such as fish, birds, and reptiles.
+Mealworms are a great source of protein for your leopard gecko.
 You can purchase them online or at local stores.
 However, this can be costly.

 For that reason, it is more beneficial to have your own mealworm farm.
 In the article below we will show you exactly how you can get your own mealworm farm up and running in no time at all.

 What You Will Need

 Plastic or glass containers are the best due to the smooth walls, which prevent escapees from crawling out.
 Remember to purchase containers with lid ventilators or several air holes to allow proper airflow.